-Chances are that you’ve been in a similar situation and felt the same undeniable itch that I felt.
-That sense that maybe there’s a different way to live.
-Maybe I can make a change and build a career that will support my life — a better version of my life.
+Chances are that you’ve been in a similar situation and felt the same undeniable itch that I felt — that sense that maybe there’s a different way to live.
+Maybe I can make a change and build a career that will support my life — or a better version of my life.

-Here’s how I determined that entrepreneurship was the right move for me and my family, and the steps you can take to build your own path, too:
+The decision to change careers shouldn’t be made lightly, however.
+Here’s how I determined that entrepreneurship was the right move for me and my family, and the steps you can take to become an entrepreneur:

 I lived in Connecticut with my wife and young family and commuted to New York City for my job in Prime Brokerage at Morgan Stanley.
 I managed a team of eight and was proud of how I had worked my way up in the organization.
 While I enjoyed my job, I had reached an important crossroads in my personal life.

 Even though I liked the work I did, I didn’t like the life I was living.
 I spent more time commuting than I did at home.
 I never saw my kids during the week because I was gone before they woke up and they were asleep by the time I got home.
 Sound familiar?

 This wasn’t the life my wife and I envisioned for ourselves, and we knew something had to change.

 But in order for us to make the right change, we had to first know what kind of life we wanted to build so that we could make choices that would help us reach our goals.